Champaign DUI Defense Lawyers

 Illinois DUI Statistics

 We constantly hear how toxic drunk driving is for our society.
 The message comes from the media, ad campaigns, government agencies, and our family and friends.
 As a result, DUI charges are extremely stigmatized and can be shameful to talk about.
 The DUI defense lawyers at Bruno Law Offices recognize that everyone makes mistakes, and we want to help you recover from your charges.
-Consider the following statistics, published by the Office of the Illinois Secretary of State:
+Consider the following statistics published by the Office of the Illinois Secretary of State:

-• 32,285 total DUI arrests made in 2015
+• Police made 21,735 total DUI arrests statewide in 2021

+According to the Center for Disease Control and Prevention, 11,654 people died in motor vehicle crashes involving alcohol-impaired drivers in 2020, accounting for 30 percent of all traffic-related deaths nationwide.
+This was a 14.3 percent increase from 2019.
+The National Institute on Drug Abuse adds that 43.6 percent of fatally injured drivers in one recent year tested positive for drugs, and over half of those drivers were positive for two or more drugs..
 There are serious repercussions for a felony DUI conviction.
 As a felon, firearms cannot be purchased or owned.
-Car insurances rates are greatly increased for felons.
+Car insurance rates are greatly increased for felons.
 A criminal record can make it especially difficult to “find employment or rent property.”
 The National Conference for State Legislatures reported that in Illinois, felons lose their right to vote while incarcerated but qualify for “automatic restoration” after they are released from prison.

-If committed while transporting a child under age 16 — In addition to any other criminal or administrative sanctions, mandatory fine of $25,000 and 25 days of community service in a program benefiting children.”
+If committed while transporting a child under age 16 — In addition to any other criminal or administrative sanctions, a mandatory fine of $25,000 and 25 days of community service in a program benefiting children.”

 Contact a Champaign DUI Defense Lawyer

 The lawyers at Bruno Law Offices are all too familiar with the devastating effects of a drunk driving conviction.
 DUI convictions often come with expensive fines, jail time, and a suspension of privileges.
-Our goal is to get you back on your feet and moving in the right direction as soon as possible.
+We aim to get you back on your feet and moving in the right direction as soon as possible.
 Do not let a DUI charge turn into a life-altering conviction when there is still time to take action.
 Contact our Champaign offices by calling (217) 328-6000 or filling out a contact information sheet on our website today.